 If you order absinthe in Prague, you’ll be given a spoon, a source of fire, a glass of water, and a sugar cube.
 Sometimes the spoon will be slotted, sometimes it won’t be.
 The sugar is soaked with a small amount of absinthe, set aflame, then melted into the absinthe.
 Water is poured into the absinthe, which then turns cloudy.

-Remember that you’re unlikely to hallucinate after drinking absinthe, but you are likely to get very drunk very quickly; don’t plan to navigate maps or even the metro system after you’ve been out absinthe drinking.
+Remember that you’re unlikely to hallucinate after drinking absinthe, but you are likely to get very drunk quickly; don’t plan to navigate maps, or even the metro system, after absinthe drinking.

-Be on the safe side and try absinthe when you’re within stumbling distance of your hotel or better yet, inside your hotel.
+Be safe and try absinthe when you’re within stumbling distance of your hotel...or better yet, inside your hotel.